Our Parish History

 2004 – Major renovation began on the church building and ended May 2005.

 2014 – Present – Rev. Fr.
 Dr. Milutin Janjic appointed as priest and currently serves.
-He is married to Presbytera Josephina and has a son.
+He is married to Presbytera Josefina and they have a a son and a daughter.